 Should you use pension income to fund mortgage overpayments?

 There seems to be a belief that mortgage overpayments make a more significant difference in your 30s and 40s.
-This is simply because of career progression, and salary, traditionally peak during this period of your life.
-Even though there is a growing trend towards extended employment years, this could be on reduced income or even part-time hours.
+This is simply because career progression and salary traditionally peak during this period of your life.
+So even though there is a growing trend toward extended employment years, this could be on reduced income or even part-time hours.

 While the idea of making mortgage overpayments can be attractive, this needs to be balanced with the issue of high-interest debt.
 This can include personal loans, credit cards and bank overdrafts - often attracting double-digit interest rates.
 Compared to standard mortgage rates (currently around 4%) and discounted offers (sub 2% in some cases), there is an argument for addressing high-interest debt before mortgage overpayments.
 You will also find some mortgage companies charge an early repayment fee if you make annual overpayments above 10% of mortgage capital outstanding.

 It is vital to consider mortgage overpayments in the context of your broader financial situation.
-Looking at individual issues in isolation can often create a narrow picture, when the bigger picture may be very different.
+Looking at individual issues in isolation can often create a narrow picture when the bigger picture may differ.